S-RM/HELi/readme.md

 - Folder: AD-01
   - Event Log: Security.evtx
-  - Event Log: Application.evtx
-  - Event Log: System.evtx
 - Folder: AD-02
   - Event Log: Security.evtx
+- Folder: AD-01
   - Event Log: Application.evtx
+- Folder: AD-02
+  - Event Log: Application.evtx
+- Folder: AD-01
   - Event Log: System.evtx
+- Folder: AD-02
+  - Event Log: System.evtx
 - *Revert to Directory Mode for remainder of project...*

+This functionality therefore ensures, for instance, that the Security.evtx logs for the two specified machines are available in Elasticsearch before all other logs, allowing the responder to access critical data faster.

-Furthermore, sometimes a responder will collect Event Logs from an IT environment to ensure that data is preserved, but subsequently identify that their analysis needs to only focus on a few key machines.
+Furthermore, sometimes a responder will collect Event Logs from an IT environment to ensure that data is preserved, but will subsequently identify that their analysis needs to only focus on a few key machines.

-Rather than have the responder copy and paste folders and logs in order to run HELi in Directory Mode without ingesting the remaining data, you can instruct HELi to prioritise artefacts in strict mode:
+Rather than have the responder move folders in order to run HELi in Directory Mode without ingesting the remaining data, you can instruct HELi to prioritise artefacts in strict mode:

 ```
 ./HELi.py -d ./logs -p AD-01,AD-02 -l Security.evtx,Application.evtx,System.evtx --strict
 ```

-The above example will work exactly as the previous example, except it will not process and Event Logs outside of the three logs you have specified within `AD-01` and `AD-02`.
+The above example will work exactly as the previous example, except it will not process any Event Logs outside of the three logs you have specified within `AD-01` and `AD-02`.

 ## Parameters